Lake Creek campground

 Due to the rugged and isolated nature of the park, animal populations here have remained relatively undisturbed.
 Many of the park's animals are large marsupials such as swamp wallabies, eastern grey kangaroos and wombats.
 There are also possums, platypuses and echidnas and one of the biggest greater glider populations in all of Australia.
 The birdlife is varied too, with over 120 native species.
 Lyrebirds are common as are many colourful and tuneful bush birds.

-• Cascades walking track and viewing platform Cascades walking track takes you to a viewing platform with scenic views of the spectacular Tuross River, which cascades into a refreshing pool that’s ideal for a summer swim.
+• Cascades walking track and viewing platform Cascades walking track takes you to a viewing platform with scenic views of the spectacular Tuross River which cascades into a pool.

 • Tuross Falls walking track Turross Falls walking track is a medium difficulty 4km bushwalk at Wadbilliga National Park featuring scenic views, waterfalls, picnicking opportunities and birdwatching.